CoeCollege-ComputerScience/payroll-requirements-team-zoetrope/categorized_requirements.md

 * Build in online html instructions with vividely screenshots (in case user searched by google for solution)
 * If possiblee, build the short vedio for the instruction
 * According to government policy, before shipping, build the limitation of authorization of our stuff to access the customer's data
+* Payroll work flow is standard bi-weekly pay

 # Nonfunctional Requirements
 * (Are statements about quality of application (performance, etc))
 * System can handle arbitrary amount of money when input.
 * The system can handle an arbitrary amount of employees (dynamically allocated memory).
+* System can generate at least 300 hundreds payrolls per second in the first release.
+* SQL is used as production database.
+* Only command line (Unix and Windows) can be used as the platform.

 # Implementation Requirements
 * (Temporary features to implement (migration scripts, etc))
+* SQL is used as development database.